bsnes-emu/bsnes/README.md

  * [GnuWin](http://gnuwin32.sourceforge.net/)
  * Running vcvars32 before running make.
 Make sure all required tools and libraries are in %PATH% and %lib%, repsectively.

 To compile, simply run `make`.
-The targets are cocoa (Default for OS X), sdl (Default for everything else), bootroms and tester.
+The targets are cocoa (Default for OS X), sdl (Default for everything else), libretro, bootroms and tester.
 You may also specify CONF=debug (default), CONF=release or CONF=native_release to control optimization and symbols. native_release is faster than release, but is optimized to the host's CPU and therefore is not portable.
 You may set BOOTROMS_DIR=... to a directory containing precompiled dmg_boot.bin and cgb_boot.bin files, otherwise the build system will compile and use SameBoy's own boot ROMs.

 SameBoy was compiled and tested on macOS, Ubuntu and 32-bit Windows 7.